By Bay City News

-In addition, about 13,000 patient care workers at UC’s five medical centers are voting on whether to authorize a sympathy strike if the service workers go on strike, according to Todd Stenhouse, a spokesman for American Federation of State, County and Municipal Employees Local 3299, which represents both groups of employees.
+About 8,300 service workers at UC campuses statewide are also striking, according to Todd Stenhouse, a spokesman for American Federation of State, County and Municipal Employees Local 3299, which represents both groups of employees.

-The patient care technical workers who are voting on whether to authorize a sympathy strike today include radiation therapists who treat cancer patients, pharmacy technicians, respiratory therapists and technicians who operate equipment for ultrasound tests, X-rays, MRIs, CT scans and mammograms.
+She said the strike was “definitely disruptive” and some elective surgeries and other procedures were canceled.
+Among the patient-care technical workers who participated in the strike are radiation therapists who treat cancer patients, pharmacy technicians, respiratory therapists, and technicians who operate equipment for ultrasound tests, X-rays, MRIs, CT scans and mammograms.